-Chlorinated hydrocarbon vapors from cleaning and degreasing activities).
 When the electrode is consumed, the fume and gas decomposition products generated are different in percentage and composition from the ingredients listed in Section II.
 Fume and gas decomposition products, not the ingredients in the electrode, are important.
 Decomposition products generated in normal operations include those originating from the volatilization, reaction, or oxidation of the materials shown in Section II plus those from the base metal, coating, etc., as noted above.

 It is understood, however, that the elements and/or oxides to be mentioned are virtually always present as complex oxides and not as metals (Characterization of Arc Welding Fume: American Welding Society).
-The elements or oxides listed below correspond to the ACGIH categories located in "TLV Threshold Limit Values for Chemical Substances and Physical Agents in the workroom Environment."
+The elements or oxides listed below correspond to the ACGIH categories located in "TLV Threshold Limit Values for Chemical Substances and Physical Agents in the workroom Environment.

-Reasonably expected constituents of the fume would include: fluorides and complex oxides of iron, chromium, nickel, manganese and silicon.
+Reasonably expected constituents of the fume would include: complex oxides of iron, manganese, and silicon.
 Gaseous reaction products may include carbon monoxide and carbon dioxide.
 Ozone and nitrogen oxides may be formed by the radiation from the arc.

-One recommended way to determine the composition and quantity of fumes to which workers are exposed is to take an air sample inside the welder's helmet.
-If worn, or in the worker's breathing zone.
+One recommended way to determine the composition and quantity of fumes to which workers are exposed is to take an air sample inside the welder's helmet, if worn, or in the worker's breathing zone.
 (See ANSI/AWS F1.1, available from the American Welding Society, P.O.
 Box 351040, Miami, FL 33135.
 Also from AWS is F1.3, "Evaluating Contaminants in the Welding Environment - A Sampling Strategy Guide," which gives additional advice on sampling.)
 At a minimum, materials listed in this section should be analyzed for the following: